ideos/gloe/docs/source/getting-started/conditional-flows.md

 ## Chaining Many Conditions

-Suppose now we have to send another type of email to users with a "manager" role, we can adapt that flow to send this specific email to that users using the `.ElseIf` method:
+Suppose now we have to send another type of email to users with a "manager" role, we can adapt that flow to send this specific email to those users using the `.ElseIf` method:

 ```python
 from gloe.conditional import If